-Far more common than winter moth are the European gypsy moth and Asian gypsy moth.
-Gypsy moths will lay their eggs on firewood as well as live trees, and any sort of solid outdoor objects (for instance, flower pots and lawn furniture can also become infested with egg masses).
-To the casual observer, European and Asian gypsy moth are identical- the only clear difference is that the Asian gypsy moth females can fly, where the European gypsy moth females are flightless.
+Far more common than winter moth is the spongy moth.
+Spongy moths will lay their eggs on firewood as well as live trees, and any sort of solid outdoor objects (for instance, flower pots and lawn furniture can also become infested with egg masses).

-Here are our favorite resources for gypsy moth- enjoy!
+Here are our favorite resources for spongy moth- enjoy!

 |Bug masks of both male and female spongy moths (Colored In or Line Drawn, thumbnails shown are for male moth- both sexes are included in the download) produced by Don’t Move Firewood.
 See French version.|

 |Templates for making your own spongy moth caterpillar fake tattoo or spongy moth female adult fake tattoos, produced by Don’t Move Firewood|

 |Identification video for spongy moth, produced by our partners at Outsmart Invasives and Healthy Trees, Healthy Cities|